Islamic State – Central Africa Province: Public emergence

 Several Jihadist news outlets such as the Amaq News Agency, Nashir News Agency, and Al-Naba newsletter declared in April 2019 that the Islamic State's "Central Africa Province" had carried out attacks in the eastern Democratic Republic of the Congo.
-This marked the first time that IS-CAP had actually emerged as tangible entity.
+This marked the first time that IS-CAP had actually emerged as a tangible entity.
 The first purported raids by IS's Central Africa Province targeted the Congolese Armed Forces (FARDC) at the village of Kamango and a military base at Bovata on 18 April; both localities are near Beni, close to the border with Uganda.
 It remained unclear how many militants in the Congo had actually joined IS; journalist Sunguta West regarded the declaration of the Central Africa Province as an attempt by a weakened IS "to boost its ego and project strength" after its defeats in Syria and Iraq.
 A photo released by the Al-Naba newsletter showed about 15 purported IS-CAP members.
 The Defense Post argued that one splinter faction of the ADF had possibly joined IS-CAP, while the ADF's official leadership had made no bay'ah ("oath of allegiance") to Abu Bakr al-Baghdadi or IS in general.
 Researcher Marcel Heritier Kapiteni generally doubted whether Islamic State followers had been involved in the attacks at all, arguing that IS-CAP might be no more than a propaganda tool in a "media war".
 According to him, "DRC's terrain is not socially favorable to radical Islam".
 However, a propaganda video was published in June 2019 that showed ADF leader Musa Baluku pledging allegiance to IS.